-V7 beta products are easily identifiable as the filenames of such files include the word "beta" (e.g., "MOP02T-20160501-L2V17.8.1.beta.he5").
+As described in Section 3.6, MOPITT retrieval products processed without bracketing calibration data (obtained during both previous and subsequent annual calibration events) are considered less reliable than those processed with such data, and are therefore labeled as beta products.
+V8 beta products are easily identifiable as the filenames of such files include the word "beta" (e.g., "MOP02T-20160501-L2V18.0.1.beta.he5").
 At the ASDC ftp and OPeNDAP sites (accessible at https://eosweb.larc.nasa.gov/datapool), beta files will also be stored in separate directories from archival products.
-For example, the archival V7 Level 2 TIR-only products will be found in subdirectories under the main directory "MOP02T.007"; this convention is consistent with previous MOPITT releases.
-Corresponding V7 beta TIR-only products are found in subdirectories under "MOP02T.107".
+For example, the archival V8 Level 2 TIR-only products will be found in subdirectories under the main directory "MOP02T.008"; this convention is consistent with previous MOPITT releases.
+Corresponding V8 beta TIR-only products are found in subdirectories under "MOP02T.108".
+For the initial release of V8 in late 2018, beta products will only be produced and delivered to the data archives for observations made after March, 2018.

 Another type of retrieval anomaly has been noticed in a small number of nighttime/land scenes.
 This anomaly is typically manifested as a striping pattern in retrieved surface-level CO concentrations and surface temperature for one or two pixels in the four-element detector array over a series of tracks.
 This type of anomaly primarily affects Pixels 1 and 4 and appears to be partly the result of a calibration issue affecting Channel 5 radiances in which gain and offset values exhibit frequent sudden jumps throughout the day.
 These gain and offset discontinuities have been traced back to cold calibration (space-view) events.
-The new Daily Gain Dev diagnostic (included in both Level 1 and Level 2 files) may be useful for identifying days where this type of anomaly is most likely to occur.
+The Daily Gain Dev diagnostic (included in both Level 1 and Level 2 files) may be useful for identifying days where this type of anomaly is most likely to occur.
 However, analyses of "outlier" retrievals suggest that retrieval anomalies due to this effect are typically small (e.g., less than 10 ppbv).